langbot-app/Langbot-Wiki/docs/en/develop/dev-config.md

 ## Frontend

-The code is located in the `web` directory and requires Node.js.
+The code is located in the `web` directory and requires Node.js and PNPM.

 Copy `.env.example` to `.env` and fill in the values.